MicrosoftDocs/cloud-adoption-framework/docs/security/security-integration.md

 If teams operate without shared goals and responsibility, it causes conflict over security updates.
 This conflict distracts when teams could be working together to solve the problem.

-Foster ongoing communication across the organization and create a culture where updates are embraced.
+Foster ongoing communication across your organization and create a culture where updates are embraced.
 This approach limits pushback from end users.
 They understand they're better protected, able to be more productive, and build the business because security.
-End users will be more likely to embrace updates and ongoing education.
+Users will be more likely to embrace updates and ongoing education.

 Placing the accountability on the asset owners makes it easier for one person to consider effects.
 Make identifying the solution a joint responsibility of security, IT, and business.
 They can consider more and diverse perspectives to increase the quality of the solution.